BoxianWang/cs77-final-project/README.md

 ## ==============WORK DONE==============
 ### Work that is entirely our own:
-1. Benchmarking the various implementations
+1. Benchmarking the various implementations (Elliot)
 2. The differences between `cuda/theNextWeek/tree` and `cuda/theNextWeek/smarter-trees`.
 These optimizations were surprisingly difficult, despite being simple.
+(Elliot)
+3. `cuda/theNextWeek/unrolled-supersampling`.
+Implemented by Eric (Spencer)

 ### Work that is a mix of our own and other sources:
 1. `cuda/inOneWeekend`.
 The first four sections (in the `/sections` subdirectory) is almost entirely directly copy-pasted from the NVIDIA blog.
 Everything else was C++ in the "Ray Tracing in One Weekend" book, which we CUDA-ified and debugged.
+(Elliot)
 2. `cuda/inOneWeekendFloats`.
 The NVIDIA blog suggested using mixed precision would be slower.
 They were right.
+(Elliot)
 3. `cuda/theNextWeek/tree`.
 The C++ book provided the guidelines for implementing the tree, but the majority of C++ operations did not have good analogs within CUDA (this is partly because we chose to use pointer arrays rather than a CUDA vector analog).
 Therefore, the construction of the trees is mostly our own.
 We used a sorting algorithm from GeeksForGeeks in here as well.
+(Elliot)
 4. `cuda/advancedTracer`.
-Adapted from Peter Shirley's 'The next week' with extensive changes for CUDA.
-Also added bump mapping and additional textures which are not in the book.
+This worked off of Book 2 ("The Next Week").
+It was implemented by Boxian and Erik.

 ### Work that is entirely borrowed
 1. The entire cpp directory